djipco/webmidi/website/api/classes/OutputChannel.md

 **Returns: ** OutputChannel<br />

 **Throws**:
-  * RangeError: The control value must be between 0 and 127.
+  * `RangeError` : The control value must be between 0 and 127.
-  * RangeError: The msb value must be between 0 and 127
+  * `RangeError` : The msb value must be between 0 and 127

 ### `.setOmniMode(...)`